haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 In order to meet the CFCC and CAA standards across all areas of skills/knowledge addressed in this course, you must score 60% or more in each assignment (quiz and short report) **and** maintain an *overall* grade level of C or higher (i.e., 76% or more).
 If you score below the criterion level in any of the individual assignments, you will be given the opportunity to remediate by resubmitting the assignments on Canvas.
 The deadlines for resubmission will be worked out by the instructor in discussion with individual students on a case-by-case basis.
 If your overall grade drops below a C, you may be required to retake the course.

 ## Research Presentation
 Each student will critically summarize recent research (two articles) on a self-selected question within the scope of hearing preservation and restoration.
-Ideas and guidelines for potential topics will be provided, and topic selection will be done as Q4.
+Ideas and guidelines for potential topics will be provided, and topic selection will be done 3-4 weeks before the presentations.
 Towards the end of the semester (see tentative schedule), each student will deliver an oral presentation (about 8-10 mins) on the selected topic by video.

 ## Attendance Policy